Category Archives: Dog Friendly Beaches

 Beach Activities

-Nauset Beach has a range of beach activities that are perfect for people of all ages.
-From beach volleyball to frisbee, there’s always something fun to do on the sand.
-The main beach gets pretty packed during the summer season, but if you’re willing to walk a ways you’ll find plenty of room in each direction to spread your blanket and enjoy fun and games in the sun.
+The main beach gets pretty packed during the summer season.
+But if you’re willing to walk a way down the public beach in either direction you’ll find plenty of room in each direction to spread your blanket, crank some tunes, and enjoy fun and games in the sun.

 View from the oversand driving corridor at Nauset Beach in Chatham.